-Treatment should be begun as soon as the diagnosis is made.
+Treatment of congenital muscular torticollis should be begun as soon as the diagnosis is made.
 Manipulations consisting of passive stretching of the contracted sternocleidomastoid muscle should be performed by the parents after adequate instruction.

 During these manipulations, in order to obtain maximum stretching of the sternocleidomastoid muscle, the neck should be in comfortable hyperextended position and counter traction should be applied by holding the ipsilateral shoulder and chest.

 An additional method of stretching the sternocleidomastoid muscle is to make use of gravity by placing the infant supine on the mother’s lap with the head hanging into hyperextension.
 One hand stabilizes the shoulders and chest, and the other hand tilts the head laterally away from the contracted muscle so that the contralateral ear touches the opposite shoulder.
 The chin is then rotated toward the contracted muscle.

 It is important to hold the muscle stretched to the count of 10.

 The exercises should be performed 15 to 20 times in each direction, 4 to 6 times a day.

 The crib should be turned so that the infant’s unaffected side is against the wall and he will rotate his head to look toward the involved side when his attention is attracted, actively stretching the muscle when reaching and grasping for toys.